userjack6880/picluster/content/modules/ww.md

 page
-Module 4 - Warewulf Installation
+Module 4 - Warewulf Overview

 ---

-# Module 4 - Warewulf Installation
+# Module 4 - Warewulf Overview

 ## Objective
 Understand how Warewulf(ww) is setup on the Head Node and how it works.